systemd/systemd-centos-ci/README.md

 (based on Jenkins cron) and upload it to the artifacts server, where it can be used by the respective Vagrantfile.

-## (Auxiliary) Mirror the Copr repo with CentOS 8 dependencies (centos8-reposync)
+## (Auxiliary) Mirror the Copr repo with CentOS (Stream) 8 dependencies (centos8-reposync)

 ```
 utils/reposync.sh
 ```

-We need a couple of newer dependencies for systemd on CentOS 8 to cover the most recent features.
+We need a couple of newer dependencies for systemd on CentOS (Stream) 8 to cover the most recent features.
 For this we have a [Copr repo](https://copr.fedorainfracloud.org/coprs/mrc0mmand/systemd-centos-ci-centos8/) with necessary packages.